j0fiN/pcmd/docs/user_guide.md

 # User Guide
 ## Intro
-We will go through the sys requirements, commands, the `cmd.yaml` file and autocompletion.
+We will go through the system requirements, commands, the `cmd.yaml` file and autocompletion.

 ## System requirements
  - [x] Works equally well on Windows, Linux and OSX.